-Jennifer Galligan, senior development and marketing manager for Junior Achievement of Middle Tennessee, said the finance park concept is the fastest growing JA program across the nation.
-Galligan estimates that the JA Finance Park in Nashville will reach roughly 2,500 this academic year with a goal to reach up to 10,000 students annually going forward.
+Jennifer Galligan, senior development and marketing manager for Junior Achievement of Middle Tennessee, said the finance park concept is the fastest-growing JA program across the nation.
+Galligan estimated that participation in the JA Finance Park in Nashville will reach roughly 2,500 this academic year with a goal to reach up to 10,000 students annually.

 “This remarkable opportunity reinforces MTSU’s role as the No. 1 university serving Greater Nashville,” said MTSU President Sidney A. McPhee.
 “Thousands of students going through this program will see their future in higher education through the lens of what MTSU offers through our academic programs and campus life.”

-The program, which includes a $15 per student fee, includes four to six weeks of classroom instruction by educators that JA has trained and provided curriculum packets.
-Students then transition to the Junior Achievement site for a roughly four-hour lesson through the simulation followed by a debriefing session back in the classroom.
+The program, which carries a $15 per student fee, includes four to six weeks of classroom instruction by educators trained by JA and provided with curriculum packets.
+Students then transition to the Junior Achievement site for a roughly four-hour lesson through the simulation, followed by a debriefing session back in the classroom.

-Junior Achievement’s mission is to “prepare students to succeed in the global economy,” Galligan added, and works with school districts as well as individual teachers, parents and community volunteers to get students enrolled.
+Junior Achievement’s mission is to “prepare students to succeed in the global economy,” Galligan added.
+It works with school districts as well as individual teachers, parents and community volunteers to get students enrolled.

 The organization, which emphasizes experiential learning through its network of volunteer instructors, has programs for students in kindergarten through 12th grade and reaches approximately 38,000 students in a 22-county impact area in the Midstate in public, private and homeschool settings.

-For more information about Junior Achievement of Middle Tennessee or to apply, visit https://www.juniorachievement.org/.
+For more information about Junior Achievement of Middle Tennessee or to apply for the JA Finance Park program, visit www.juniorachievement.org.

 — Jimmy Hart (Jimmy.Hart@mtsu.edu)